 Whether ultrasonic pest repellers really work is a subject of debate.
 Numerous studies testing their effectiveness have reported mixed results.
 As a result, the Federal Trade Commission (FTC) has issued warnings to several ultrasonic pest repeller manufacturers stating their claims of effectiveness were not supported by scientific evidence.

-A few studies do suggest that these devices can be effective in certain situations.
-However, researchers obtained the best results with repellent devices that pest control professionals and researchers had developed rather than commercially available devices.
+A few studies do suggest that ultrasonic frequencies can be effective in certain situations.
+However, researchers obtained the best results with repellent devices that pest control professionals and researchers had developed—rather than commercially available devices.

-According to a review of sonic pest repellents published by the University of Arizona, “This success is likely attributed to the development of techniques and devices that target specific species.”
+According to a review of sonic pest repellents published by the University of Arizona, “success is likely attributed to the development of techniques and devices that target specific species.”
 The devices researchers develop often use sounds derived from an organism rather than generic computer-generated tones.
-One example is a 2013 study that successfully used sound to deter bark beetles—including a playback of that species’ own stress call.
+One example is a 2013 study that successfully used a playback of bark beetles’ own stress call to repel the species.

 Factors That Affect Ultrasonic Pest Repellers

-• Space size: Larger rooms will likely require multiple devices, as sound waves emitted by a single device may not be strong enough to reach all corners of the room.
-Read the manufacturer’s guidelines on the recommended coverage area for each device to ensure adequate pest control.
+- Room size: Larger rooms will likely require multiple devices, as sound waves emitted by a single device may not be strong enough to reach all corners of the room.

-• Pest type: Most studies have found these devices to be largely ineffective in repelling insects such as roaches, mosquitoes, and bed bugs.
+- Pest type: Most studies have found these devices to be largely ineffective in repelling insects such as roaches, mosquitoes, and bed bugs.
 Furthermore, research has shown them to have limited effectiveness against rodents, with some rodents becoming accustomed to the sound over time.
-To increase your odds of success, look for a device designed for the pest you want to deter and read reviews focused on that type of pest.
+To increase your odds of success, look for a device designed for the pest you want to deter.

-• Pest population density: In some situations, the device’s repelling effect may be less noticeable due to the sheer number of pests already present.
-If you have a large pest population, consider combining your ultrasonic pest repeller with other pest control methods to achieve your desired results.
+- Pest population density: If you have a large pest population, consider combining your ultrasonic pest repeller with other pest control methods to achieve your desired results.

 Other Considerations